IndieOutreach/scrape-twitch-v2.0/README.md

  - Clean the IGDB keyword data (so "boss battles" has 1 ID instead of 5 user inputted ones)
  - Compile the [keyword, genre, theme, platform] alias tables for IGDB
  - Modify scraper.compile_games_db() so it can take in a CSV file and not search for games it already has
+ - convert tests.py to use argparse for consistency